 ALIA PD Scheme - Specialisations

 ALIA has introduced subject Specialisations as an extension to the ALIA PD Scheme.
 Members will be able to demonstrate their specialised knowledge by focusing their learning using subject-related competencies.
+You are able to join a Specialisation at any time - new and existing PD Scheme members are all eligible.
+Focus on the competencies of your chosen specialisation in your PD Activities.

 The Research/Academic Specialisation is based on competencies which address the unique opportunities and challenges within the research and tertiary education sectors.
 We have crafted four streams: general, research, academic libraries (teaching and learning) and data.
 Each stream has 10 core competencies.